 There are also numerous opportunities for SIS students to take their research beyond the classroom, including the SIS Advanced International Studies Research Poster Conference, the SIS Undergraduate Research Symposium, regional conferences and symposiums hosted by other universities, national forums such as the National Conference on Undergraduate Research, and more.
 Presenting research at an academic conference is an excellent way to meet other researchers interested in similar topics, to engage in discussion and debate, to learn from others, and to expand your network.
 Preparing your work for an academic conference or for publication provides an opportunity to develop an existing research project or to further a research topic that you may have examined in a class.
 Independent research experience is also essential to successful applications for competitive national merit scholarships such as the Fulbright or Boren.
 Moreover, research experience prepares you for a wide range of professional careers in international affairs as well as for future study in graduate school.
 All of these are important parts of the scholarly exchange of ideas that begins, but does not stop, in the classroom.

 The School of International Service is committed to supporting undergraduate research and offers a wide range of resources to support students in the conduct of research and in the presentation and publication of their research.
 The links to the left provide detailed information on these opportunities and resources for undergraduate research.
 You should also feel free to contact your SIS Undergraduate Research Coordinator with any questions you might have.

 Dr. Aaron P. Boesenecker joined the SIS faculty in the fall of 2009.
-He teaches across various SIS programs, including the Undergraduate Program, the Global Governance, Politics & Security M.A.
-Program, and the SIS Ph.D.
+He teaches across various SIS programs, including the Undergraduate Program, the Online M.A. in International Relations Program, and the SIS Ph.D.
 Program.
-As the SIS Undergra… More
+As the SIS Undergraduate… More